 Linn said on Sept.
 30 he had been watching Fox News and had gotten “riled up.”
 Linn said he drank 45 beers in seven hours before going to the mosque.

 We’re a-ok so far, right?
 The man was watching Fox News, which means he knew exactly what he was talking about and why he was mad, especially after 45 beers.
 Beer doesn’t cloud your judgment, it merely unshackles your judgment from the oppressive social constructs chained to us by progressive Marxists.
 Imagine how unshackled he was after 4.2 gallons of beer.

 The Toledo Blade has what happened next:

-He found a door open and, with a gun in his hand, entered the building and checked all the rooms, Assistant U.S. Attorney Ava Dusten said in court.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+He found a door open and, with a gun in his hand, entered the building and checked all the rooms, Assistant U.S. Attorney Ava Dusten said in court.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 After walking through the building, Linn went to his vehicle to retrieve a gas can and returned to the prayer room, where he poured gasoline on the rug.